ycsung216/ROS_Auto_Navigation/README.md

 # ROS_Auto_Navigation
 An ROS/Gazebo autonomous robot navigation simulation demo with move_base and amcl packages.
-The robot is described with my customized xacro description.
+The robot is described using a xacro description customized by me.

 To run the demo, please
 1. Have the following ROS package installed: amcl and move_base.